mertkilickaplan/secondbrain/docs/USER_GUIDE.md

 # User Guide

-Welcome to Second Brain Lite!
+Welcome to WhichNotes!
 This guide will help you get the most out of your personal knowledge management system.

 ## Table of Contents